 We love lobster right out of the ocean in the Northeast and boat parties in the Redneck Riviera.
 We adore the dreamy coast of the Pacific Northwest and the sand-covered madness of Miami, San Diego, and LA.
 But the oceans have their drawbacks.
 Sharks, for one.
 And they're expensive as hell.
 Plus, for the majority of the country, the ocean isn't even an option.
 But lakes are.
 There are some 125,000 of them in the country, from tiny inland oases for tranquility, boat-packed party destinations, and freshwater seas.

 Along these bodies of water, you'll find the kind of lake towns that have all but single handedly rendered the word "quaint" a cliche.
-They're the stuff of vacation dreams, even if right now dreaming about them is the closest we can get: Idyllic little slices of fudge-fueled paradise where everybody from pontoon-bound revelers to quiet beachcombers find common ground on the sand.
+They're the stuff of vacation dreams: Idyllic little slices of fudge-fueled paradise where everybody from pontoon-bound revelers to quiet beachcombers find common ground on the sand.
 Here are 20 of our favorite towns for a lakeside getaway.
 No sharks.
 No riptides.
-Just heaven on calm waters that will be waiting for us whenever a weekend getaway becomes a viable option again.
+Just heaven on calm waters ready for a weekend getaway.

 Priest Lake, Idaho

 Fifteen miles from the Canadian border, beneath an endless canopy of Douglas firs, you’ll find this amazing jewel of a town, home to 800-some-odd full-timers who don’t even have their own zip code.
 Come summertime, the population balloons to 20,000 as weekenders commandeer the cabins that wind along the shores of this 19-mile freshwater lake.